 - Click add a custom field in the Data Preview section and select Capture data on the webpage

 - Tick Relative XPath and input //a[@aria-label=”Post Preview Title”]

-- Save and Run the parent task to get the first batch of data (takes a few minutes)
+- Save and Run the parent task to get the first batch of data (it takes a few minutes)